17 Bedroom Feng Shui Rules for Serene Relaxation

 Feng Shui Bedroom Rules

-Let's get right into the X bedroom feng shui rules, explain the rationale behind each, and show through images how they work.
-We'll try to organize them in order of importance.
+Let's get right into the 17 bedroom feng shui tips, explain the rationale behind each, and show through images how they work.
+We'll try to organize these bedroom ideas in order of importance.

 1. Make Your Bedroom Door Visible From the Bed

 There's a choice for you to make here, based on two schools of thought regarding bed placement.
 I'm of the opinion that the foot of your bed should always face the opening of your bedroom door.

 This creates ease mentally because it adds distance between you and any possible intruder.
 It gives you more reaction time and higher situational awareness.

 The other way people do it is to place the bed in "commanding position," which means having the bed be positioned perpendicular to the door so that the side of the bed faces the room's opening.

 Position your bed in this way only if it doesn't bother you mentally.
 Otherwise, placing your bed where the door is at your feet is best, and better if it's in line with the door.
 This makes you feel peaceful by reducing the sense of threat.

 I feel this works only in much larger bedrooms, mostly in rectangular shaped rooms where the door is at one end of the long orientation and your bed is nearly at the other.
 Also, stay away from bedroom door alternatives, which will destroy the atmosphere entirely.

 2. Have Symmetry of Weight & Space